Eric-Guo/tailwindcss-jit-stimulus/README.md

 # README

-This is a template with Rails 7.0, Webpacker 6.0.0, Tailwindcss JIT 2.2.7 and Stimulus 2.0.0.
+This is a template with Rails 7.0, Webpacker 6.0.0, TailwindCSS 3 and Stimulus 3.0.1.

 Need using Chrome to make JIT mode works, Safari 14.1.2 will failed to loading `application.css`.